omomo-finance/omomo-protocol/product/interest_rate_model.md

 ---
-description: Interest rate model in Nearlend is similar to Compound protocol.
+description: Interest rate model in OMOMO is similar to Compound protocol.
 ---

 # Interest rate model